denoland/dnt/README.md

 }
 ```

-Now these entry points could be imported like `import * as main from "my-package"` and `import * as internal from "my-package/internal";`.
+Now these entry points could be imported like `import * as main from "your-package"` and `import * as internal from "your-package/internal";`.

 ### Bin/CLI Packages